levon-brokenponyclub/russell-publishing-workbooks-crm-integration/README.md

 **Author**: Supersonic Playground / Levon Gravett
 **Website**: [https://www.supersonicplayground.com](https://www.supersonicplayground.com)
-**Version**: 1.4.6
+**Version**: 1.4.8

-A comprehensive WordPress plugin enabling seamless integration between WordPress and DTR Workbooks CRM.
-This solution powers automated user registration, advanced ACF-driven content gating, dynamic form generation from content metadata, robust event/ticket/lead creation, and detailed debugging—across ALL gated content types (not just webinars).
+A comprehensive WordPress plugin that delivers end-to-end integration between WordPress and DTR Workbooks CRM.
+Designed for publishers and event-driven organizations, it automates user registration, powers ACF-driven gated content, dynamically generates registration forms from content metadata, and manages person, employer, lead, and event/ticket creation—all with advanced error handling and deep debugging.

+This solution eliminates manual form editing, synchronizes CRM data in real-time, and ensures every interaction is tracked across webinars, whitepapers, reports, and all other gated content post types.

 ---